yriyazi/Enhanced-Gearbox-Fault-Diagnosis-with-Fusion-LSTM-CNN-Network-ISAV_2023/README.md

 ## Getting Started

-For detailed instructions on setting up and running the code in each branch, please refer to the respective branch's README.md file.
+For detailed instructions on setting up and running the code in each branch, please look at the respective branch's README.md file.

 ## Citation